atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### Adding native arrays

 RDF lacks a clear solution for dealing with [ordered data](https://ontola.io/blog/ordered-data-in-rdf/), resulting in confusion when developers have to create lists of content.
 Adding an Array data type as a base data type helps solve this. ([discussion](https://github.com/ontola/atomic-data/issues/4))

 ### Adding a native mutation standard

 There is no integrated standard for communicating state changes.
 Although [linked-delta](https://github.com/ontola/linked-delta) and [rdf-delta](https://afs.github.io/rdf-delta/) do exist, they aren't referred to by the RDF spec.
 I think developers need guidance when learning a new system such as RDF, and that's why [Atomic Mutations](../mutations/intro.md) is included in this book.

-### Limiting subject usage

-RDF allows that `anne.com` creates and hosts statements about the subject `john.com`.
-In other words, domain A creates statements about domain B. This means that someone using RDF data about domain B cannot know that domain B is actually the source of the data.
-Knowing _where data comes from_ is one of the great things about URIs, but RDF does not require that you can think of subjects as the source of data.
-Many subjects in RDF don't actually resolve to all the known triples of the statement.
-It would make the conceptual model way simpler if statements about a subject could only be made from the source of the domain owner of the subject.

-### Dropping blank nodes

-RDF allows blank nodes, Atomic Data does not.
-They make things easier for content providers, but make things [harder for content consumers](http://richard.cyganiak.de/blog/2011/03/blank-nodes-considered-harmful/).
-They severely limit how client systems can store the data, as name collisions with blank nodes are very possible.
-They make sense in hand-written Turtle files, but that argument doesn't hold for systems that create the data (and the identifiers) for you.
-It's very much possible to design systems that create reliable URLs without any overhead for the data creator.

-### Requiring URLs

-RDF allows any type of URIs for `subject` and `predicate` value, which means they can be URLs, but don't have to be.
-This means they don't always resolve, or even function as locators.
-The links don't work, and that restricts how useful the links are.
-Atomic Data takes a different approach: these links MUST Resolve.
-Requiring that is part of what enables the type system of Atomic Schema

 ### Adding a schema language